sanctuuary/APE/README.md

 ```

 ## Use cases and demos
-Our use cases are motivated by practical problems in various domains (e.g. bioinformatisc, GIS).
+Our use cases are motivated by practical problems in various domains (e.g. bioinformatisc, GIS [[3]](#3)).
 Different examples are available at [GitHub Use Cases Repository](https://github.com/sanctuuary/APE_UseCases).

 For one of the bioinformatics use cases our intern Karl Allgaeuer developed a prototype of a web-based interface to APE.
-It is available at http://ape.science.uu.nl/ (beta).
+It is available at http://ape.science.uu.nl/ (alpha).
 A Docker version of this demonstrator is available at https://github.com/sanctuuary/Burke_Docker

 ## The APE team